eloneonn/notepad/README.md

 ## Features

 The app is a basic note-taking app with some special features geared towards songwriters.
-Apart from basic functionality, the app features recording voice memos and has integrated rhyme and synonym dictionaries built utilizing the Datamuse API.
-Other features include darkmode, autosaving notes and .
-The full-fledged token-based user-authentication ensures security and privacy, while .
+Apart from basic functionality, the app features recording voice memos and has integrated rhyme and synonym dictionaries built-in utilizing the Datamuse API.
+Other features include darkmode and note autosave.
+The full-fledged token-based user-authentication ensures security and privacy.
 The app is fully responsive and can be comfortably used on a number of devices and environments.

 The recording feature was built with help from [Leonardo Bravo's article on dev.to](https://dev.to/jleonardo007/create-a-voice-recorder-with-react-32j6), [GitHub-link](https://github.com/jleonardo007/voice-recorder-example).